 If you feel sick or have any physical signs that suggest you've caught one of these diseases, see a doctor promptly.
 As a precautionary measure, inform the healthcare facility before you arrive.

-If you don't feel sick but you think you have been in contact with someone who has a contagious disease, here is some advice for how to deal with certain diseases.
+If you don't feel sick but you think you have been in contact with someone who has a contagious disease, read the next pages for some advice.

 COVID-19